Burial Insurance For Chewing Tobacco Users: Secrets To Know

 With all of the intricacies of qualifying for final expense coverage, there are really only three things to keep in mind before applying.
 The best life insurance for tobacco users will have an affordable price and immediate coverage from a financially stable company.

-Cost: While the cost for tobacco chewers can be higher, it still needs to be at a price that you can afford.
+Cost: While the cost for tobacco chewers can be higher, it still needs to be at a price you can afford.
 The policy is only active as long as you continue to pay the premiums, so make sure you can pay the monthly cost.

 Coverage Start Date: There is no reason why chewers and dippers cannot get immediate coverage.
 Unless you have an additional pre-existing condition that throws up a red flag for the insurance providers, tobacco use alone will not force you into a waiting period.